tagoro9/fotingo/README.md

 # Fotingo

-A CLI to ease the interaction between *git*, *github* and *jira* when working on tasks.
+A CLI to ease the interaction between *Git*, *GitHub* and *Jira* when working on tasks.

 [![Standard Version](https://img.shields.io/badge/release-standard%20version-brightgreen.svg)](https://github.com/conventional-changelog/standard-version)

 ## The problem

-When working on *jira* backed projects, I see a common pattern I repeat several times a day:
+When working on *Jira* backed projects, I see a common pattern I repeat several times a day:

-* Pick an issue in *jira* to work on.
+* Pick an issue in *Jira* to work on.
 * Assign the issue to me and transition it to *in progress*.
-* Create a new branch in my local git repository that follows certain naming conventions.
+* Create a new branch in my local Git repository that follows certain naming conventions.
 * Do the work and commit some changes.
-* Create a *github* pull request with a description very similar to the ticket and a link back to the *jira* issue.
+* Create a *GitHub* pull request with a description very similar to the ticket and a link back to the *Jira* issue.
-* Set different *github* labels and request reviewers.
+* Set different *GitHub* labels and request reviewers.
-* Set the *jira* issue state to *In Review* and add a comment with the pull request URL.
+* Set the *Jira* issue state to *In Review* and add a comment with the pull request URL.
 * Merge the PR and deploy the code via a CI server.
 * Create a Jira release and update the issue fix version and status.
-* Create a github release that points back to jira and have meaningful release notes.
+* Create a GitHub release that points back to Jira and have meaningful release notes.

 This seems like a reasonable workflow, but when addressing several issues on a given day, this process becomes very cumbersome.
 Thus...
 Fotingo.